The Great American Bash (2007)

-The 2007 Great American Bash was the fourth annual Great American Bash professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE), and 18th Great American Bash event overall.
-It was held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
-The event took place on July 22, 2007, from the HP Pavilion in San Jose, California.
+The 2007 Great American Bash was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was WWE's fourth annual Great American Bash and 18th overall.
+The event took place on July 22, 2007, from the HP Pavilion in San Jose, California and was held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
+This was WWE's first Great American Bash to include Raw and ECW, after the first three events were SmackDown!-exclusive, as WWE discontinued brand-exclusive PPVs after WrestleMania 23 in April.

 The main match on the Raw brand was John Cena versus Bobby Lashley for the WWE Championship, which Cena won by pinfall after executing an FU on Lashley from the second rope.
-The predominant match on the SmackDown! brand was a triple threat match for the World Heavyweight Championship between The Great Khali, Batista and Kane.
+The predominant match on the SmackDown! brand was a triple threat match for the World Heavyweight Championship between The Great Khali, Batista, and Kane.
 Khali won the match and retained the title after pinning Kane.
 The primary match on the ECW brand was John Morrison versus CM Punk for the ECW World Championship, which Morrison won by pinfall after hitting Punk with both of his knees.
-The featured matches on the undercard included Montel Vontavious Porter (MVP) versus Matt Hardy for the WWE United States Championship and Randy Orton versus Dusty Rhodes in a Texas Bullrope match.
-This was Dusty Rhodes' final match.
+The featured matches on the undercard included Montel Vontavious Porter (MVP) versus Matt Hardy for SmackDown!'s WWE United States Championship and Randy Orton versus Dusty Rhodes in a Texas Bullrope match, which was Rhodes's final match.
 The event had 229,000 buys, up slightly on the 2006 figure of 227,000 buys.

 Production

 Background

-The event was held at the HP Pavilion in San Jose, California.
+WWE's fourth annual Great American Bash was held at the HP Pavilion in San Jose, California.

-The Great American Bash is a professional wrestling event established in 1985.
-Following World Wrestling Entertainment's (WWE) acquisition of World Championship Wrestling (WCW) in March 2001, WWE revived the pay-per-view (PPV) in 2004.
-The 2007 event was the fourth annual Great American Bash produced by WWE and 18th overall.
-It took place on July 22, 2007, from the HP Pavilion in San Jose, California.
-While the previous three years' events featured wrestlers exclusively from the SmackDown! brand, the 2007 event featured wrestlers from the Raw, SmackDown!, and ECW brands, as following WrestleMania 23 in April, WWE discontinued brand-exclusive PPVs.
+The Great American Bash is a professional wrestling event established in 1985, held during the summer.
+Following World Wrestling Entertainment's (WWE) acquisition of World Championship Wrestling (WCW) in March 2001, WWE revived The Great American Bash as its own annual pay-per-view (PPV) event in 2004.
+WWE's fourth annual Great American Bash, and 18th overall, took place on July 22, 2007, from the HP Pavilion in San Jose, California.
+While the previous three years's events featured wrestlers exclusively from the SmackDown! brand, the 2007 event featured wrestlers from the Raw, SmackDown!, and ECW brands, as following WrestleMania 23 in April, WWE discontinued brand-exclusive PPVs, thus making this the first Great American Bash to include Raw and ECW.